Leaked police bodycam video shows new details of George Floyd's fatal arrest - KVIA

 Judge Peter Cahill, who is presiding over the cases, made the body camera footage from Lane and Kueng available for limited in-person viewing at the court July 15.

 Cahill had declined to allow news organizations to publish the footage.
-A coalition of local and national media companies, including CNN, filed a motion earlier this month calling for the immediate release of the two body-worn camera videos.
+A coalition of local and national media companies, including CNN, filed a motion in July calling for the immediate release of the two body-worn camera videos.

 The four officers involved have been fired.